I received a copy of this release from the publisher in exchange for an honest review.

 Publisher: Soho Crime

-Release Date3.7.23 (First published January 1, 1994)
+Release Date: 3.7.23 (First published January 1, 1994)

 Publisher’s Summary

-In the 1980s, a teenage girl terrorizes the Sicilian town of Gela.
+A classic of Italian feminist mafia literature about a dangerous, enigmatic young gangster pushing the boundaries of gender and propriety, in English for the first time In the 1980s, a teenage girl terrorizes the Sicilian town of Gela.
 Tina's father was in Cosa Nostra and was brutally shot dead in front of her when she was just eight; after that, she made it her mission in life to join the mafia, although women are traditionally not allowed in.
 Nicknamed 'a masculidda, or "the tomboy," Tina is notorious through Gela for her recklessness, cruelty, and complete disregard for societal expectations.

 When a news article is published about Tina's latest crimes, an unnamed teacher living in Rome feels compelled to write a novel about her--even though it means returning to her home island of Sicily to gather material.
 She and Tina circle around each other in a hypnotic, dangerous dance of obsession and violence until their first, and last, explosive meeting.